 Compute Resources

 Selecting the right compute tier keeps latency low while controlling costs.
-This guide explains the available options, auto-scaling parameters, and strategies for different workloads.
+This guide explains the available options and strategies for different workloads.

 Available Tiers

-Refer to the targon.Compute reference for the full list of constants.
+Refer to the targon.Resources reference for the full list of identifiers.
 They fall into:

 - CPU tiers (